nobeam/eleganttools/README.md

 pip install -Ue .
 ```

-### Load SDDS data
+### Deal with Self Describing Data Sets (SDDS)

-Load the twiss data as Python dictionary:
+Load the twiss data from the `twiss.twi` SDDS file into a Python dictionary:

 ``` python
 from eleganttools import sdds